brianmik/bmaustinlaw/_posts/2014-01-10-pships-start-up-expenses-prop-regs.markdown

 The [proposed regulations][prop regs cite] liken the amortization of start-up and organizational expenses to Section 197 intangibles and explicitly prohibit their acceleration following a partnership "technical termination."
 These regulations will be effective as of
 December 9, 2013, once they are finalized.
-However, partnerships that have taken a contrary position with respect to "technical terminations" preceding that date should consider amending open returns, as the IRS is likely to these rules to be a clarification of existing law, rather than a change.
+However, partnerships that have taken a contrary position with respect to "technical terminations" preceding that date should consider amending open returns, as the IRS likely views these rules as a clarification of existing law, rather than a change.